2026-07-16

 -

-Put on HV insulating gloves and leather over gloves
+Put on HV insulating gloves and leather

-NoteUse HV cut resistant insulated gloves or HV insulating gloves and leather over gloves, HV Insulating gloves must be worn any time a Hioki Tester or Hi-Pot Tester is used, Refer to service document TN-15-92-003 R5 for PPE requirements depending on vehicle configuration.
+NoteUse HV cut resistant insulated gloves or HV insulating gloves and leather over gloves, HV Insulating gloves must be worn any time a Hioki Tester or Hi-Pot Tester is used, Refer to service document TN-15-92-003 R5 for PPE requirements depending on vehicle configuration

 -

-Verify no HV - Install amp clamp to RDU HV harness
+Verify no HV - Install amp clamp to RDU

 NoteVerify meter is zeroed out before performing measurement, Measure single cable.
 Verify ammeter is installed in correct direction.
 If current > 0.5A do not proceed with disconnecting HV connector.
 In this case, start vehicle electrical isolation again to make sure that all was properly shut down.
 Escalate for assistance as requiredIf current < 0.5A, Ok to disconnect and check voltage at HV plug on the battery side.Release locking tab and rotate the release lever up to disengage the connector, Release harness clip, Do not force the release lever up, Ensure the alignment tabs on the RDU header are not damagedMake sure to wear PPE (HV gloves, safety glasses) when working on high voltage component, Measure B+ to Ground, B- to Ground, B+ to B-, If voltage is greater than 10V, Pack contactors are not open or welded, Stop work and reach out to Service Engineering